danimaniarqsoft/notes/pages/Clean Architecture.md

 	- Three-layer Architecture
 		- ![image.png](../assets/image_1665942568675_0.png)
 		- This is used for CRUD applications
 		- Not for domain driven architectures.
-The domain
+The domain is not present
+	- Modern Four-layer Architecture
 		-
 	-
 - Commands and Queries